 - There’s The View Hotel.
-Which is right front and center for a beautiful sunrise!
+Which is front and center set up for a beautiful sunrise view!
 This is right on the property of the visitor’s center, and owned by the Navajo.

 - Goulding’s Lodge.
 Another great and popular place with a view of the valley!
 Even if you don’t stay here it’s worth taking a ride up.
 There’s a lot of movie memorabilia from John Wayne.
-See the places he was at when they filmed the movies!
+See the places he was at when they filmed the popular movies!

 - Tear Drop Arch B&B which includes options for camping too.

 If the places right in Monument Valley are full or too expensive, you can also try in the nearby towns of Kayenta (20 minutes to the south), or Mexican Hat (20 minutes north).
-Both have hotels, motels, campgrounds, and are generally cheaper.
+Both are generally a bit cheaper.